takahashim/eps2pgf/testsuite/test_figures/readme.txt

 grow.ps                  - ???
 illustrator_vw.ps        - ???
 mathematica2.eps         - Figure exported from Mathematica
-tiger.eps                - GhostScript <www.ghostscript.com>, with some small
+showtext_mathematica1    - show all symbols in the Mathematica1 font (font is embedded) tiger.eps                - GhostScript <www.ghostscript.com>, with some small
                            changes.